namansharma3007/Word-Count-App/README.md

 * React: A JavaScript library for building user interfaces.
 * axios: A promise-based HTTP client used for making API requests.
+* AppexChart: A component that utilizes the `react-apexcharts` library to display graphs and charts in a React application.
+* react-router-dom: A React library used for implementing routing and navigation functionality in a single-page application.

 ## Usage
 To use the application, follow these steps: